fbpx

 • Restaurant quality meal at home

-• Pine nuts – Pine nuts are great, but if you want to sub something else in, try cashews, pistachios, walnuts, macadamia nuts, or sunflower seeds.
+• Pine nuts – Pine nuts work really well here, but if you want to sub something else in, try cashews, pistachios, walnuts, macadamia nuts, or sunflower seeds.

 • Garlic – Use fresh cloves garlic for best flavor.

-• Parmesan cheese – Use grated Parmesan cheese.
+• Parmesan cheese – Use freshly grated Parmesan cheese for best results.

-• Linguine – Use high quality pasta or your favorite pasta brand.
+• Linguine – Use high-quality pasta or your favorite pasta brand.
+See below for other pasta options.

 • Bay scallops – Bay scallops are smaller scallops, more on this below!